Sammed101/STM32_Keypad_Test_LED/README.md

 This repository contains example code to test a **4x4 keypad** with an **STM32 Blue Pill (F103C6T6A)** microcontroller using the **built-in LED on PC13** for feedback.
 The code is uploaded via **ST-Link V2** using **STM32CubeIDE v1.12.1** (the latest version caused code generation issues, so this stable version is used).

 Testing the keypad first ensures that the input component works correctly before integrating it with other parts of your project.
 During testing, some **Blue Pill pins** were faulty or missing (e.g., B2 not available, B4 not working), which required rerouting connections like connecting **keypad R4 to STM32 A7**.
-Early component checks save you hours of pain—so you don’t end up smashing your STM32 to pieces while tearing your hair out hunting for faults in every tiny component.
+Early component checks save you hours of pain so you don’t end up smashing your STM32 to pieces while tearing your hair out hunting for faults in every tiny component.

 ---